7 Santorini Trip Planning Mistakes To Avoid!

 As much as you dream of it, nothing can truly prepare you for the spectacular views and feelings of enchantment this beautiful island evokes.

-When selecting your accommodations, if amazing cliffside views are top of your list, then make sure you read the booking details very carefully.
+If amazing cliffside views are top of your list when selecting your accommodations, make sure you read the booking details very carefully.

 The picturesque views you have seen on every postcard or movie scene set on the island are not referred to as Ocean views in hotel listings but Caldera views.

-When going through lists and lists of hotels or Air B&B listings, make sure you do not solely rely on pictures the business has posted and read every detail.
+When going through lists of hotels or Air B&B listings, do not solely rely on pictures the business has posted; read every detail.

 We often found hotels showing rooms with Caldera views when all their rooms were listed as “Ocean views”.